 6. You can live a normal life with keratoconus

 With the proper care and treatment from your optometrist, keratoconus shouldn’t stop you from living your life to the fullest.
 Although it can be discouraging to experience vision problems that can’t be resolved with standard lenses or glasses, know that there are other options available.

-At The Scleral Lens Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we help patients with keratoconus and other corneal abnormalities achieve crisp and comfortable vision using scleral contact lenses and other specialty lenses.

-Our practice provides scleral lenses to patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Our practice provides scleral lenses to patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.

 - A: Scleral contact lenses are ideal for patients with any of the following conditions: corneal abnormalities, severe dry eye syndrome, post-LASIK or corneal transplant, eye allergies, high refractive error or corneal trauma.
 Speak with your optometrist to find out if scleral lenses are right for you.

 - A: No. If you are interested in scleral contact lenses, be sure to choose an optometric practice that has years of experience fitting specialty lenses.
-At The Scleral Lens Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we have the knowledge, skill and experience necessary to provide you with the best lenses for your eyes.
 Call us to learn more or schedule your scleral lens fitting.